Polynomiality properties of tropical refined invariants: Higher genus case

 \begin{lemma} Let $a,b,n,i\in\Z_{\ge 0}$ be such that

-Then any floor diagram with Newton polygon $\Delta_{a,b,n}$ and of codegree at most $i$ is layered.
-In particular, the above construction establishes a bijection between the set of triples $(\Xi,\kappa,\Omega)$, with $\Xi$ admissible of genus $g$ and codegree $i$, with $\kappa\in A_{a}(\Xi)$ and $\Omega\in B_{a,b,n}(\Xi,\kappa)$ on one hand, and the set of floor diagram with Newton polygon $\Delta_{a,b,n}$, of genus $g$ and codegree $i$ on the other hand. \end{lemma} \begin{proof} The second assertion follows immediately for the first one.
-Assume that there exists a non-layered floor diagram $\D$ with Newton polygon $\Delta_{a,b,n}$ and of codegree at most $i$.
+Then any floor diagram with Newton polygon $\Delta_{a,b,n}$ and of codegree at most $i$ is strongly layered.
+In particular, the construction above establishes a bijection between the set of triples $(\Xi,\kappa,\Omega)$, with $\Xi$ admissible of genus $g$ and codegree $i$, with $\kappa\in A_{a}(\Xi)$ and $\Omega\in B_{a,b,n}(\Xi,\kappa)$ on one hand, and the set of floor diagram with Newton polygon $\Delta_{a,b,n}$, of genus $g$ and codegree $i$ on the other hand. \end{lemma} \begin{proof} The second assertion follows immediately from the first one.
+Assume that there exists a non-strongly layered floor diagram $\D$ with Newton polygon $\Delta_{a,b,n}$ and of codegree at most $i$.

+Suppose first that $\D$ is not layered.
 This means that there exist two floors $v_1$ and $v_2$ of $\D$ that are not comparable for $\o$.
 As in the proof of Lemma~\ref{lem:d rat}, the floor diagram $\D$ has a unique minimal floor and a unique maximal floor.
 By finitely many applications of moves $A^\pm$ and Lemma \ref{lem:codegree}, we reduce to the case where \begin{itemize} \item $\o$ induces a total order on $V(\D)\setminus\{v_1,v_2\}$; \item $\D\setminus\{v_1,v_2\}$ is disconnected; \item elevators in $E^{\pm\infty}(\D)$ are adjacent to an extremal floor of $\D$; \item elevators in $E^0(\D)$ not adjacent to $v_1$ nor $v_2$ are adjacent to two consecutive floors; \item elevators in $E^0(\D)$ adjacent to $v_1$ or $v_2$ are as depicted in Figure \ref{fig:layered} (where weights are not mentioned). \end{itemize}

 Defining

 we have that

 Finitely many applications of moves $A^\pm$ and Lemma \ref{lem:codegree} also give